geoadmin/mf-geoadmin3/README.md

 To run against your private environment:
 `./buildout/bin/nosetests`

+## Updating Mapproxy WMTS layers
+Mapproxy provides the same layers as WMTS service, but only for the last timestamp available.
+We have to regenerate `mapproxy/mapproxy.yaml` and `apache/mapproxy-current.conf` with the following command:

+    buildout/bin/buildout -c buildout_dev.cfg install mapproxy-config

+Then, commit both `mapproxy/mapproxy.yaml` and `apache/mapproxy-current.conf`.

 # Clean project
 In order to reinitialize your project and remove unused eggs do the following commands: